-Also known as bobcat fever, cytauxzoonosis is a serious and often fatal parasitic infection caused by the protozoal organism Cytauxzoon felis.
-Its natural host is the bobcat (Lynx rufus), who harbour the parasite with mild or subclinical effects.
-The parasite has also been found in the Florida panther.
+Also known as bobcat fever, cytauxzoonosis is a severe and often fatal parasitic infection caused by the protozoal organism Cytauxzoon felis.
+Its natural host is the bobcat (Lynx rufus), who harbours the parasite with mild or subclinical effects.
 Ticks are responsible for transmitting the infection to domesticated cats.

-Outdoor/free-ranging cats are at greater risk of catching cytauxzoonosis, particularly those who roam wooded areas.
-This disease affects cats only, it can not be transmitted from cat to cat, cat to human or tick to human.
+Outdoor/free-ranging cats are at higher risk of catching cytauxzoonosis, particularly those who roam wooded areas.
+This disease affects cats only, and it can not be transmitted from cat to cat, cat to human or tick to human.

-Ticks are the intermediate host, meaning that they transmit the parasite from the bobcat to the domestic cat.
-This occurs during feeding when saliva containing the parasite is injected into the cat.
-Below is a brief outline of how the parasite is transmitted and affects your cat.
+Ticks are the intermediate host, which means that they transmit the parasite from the bobcat to the domestic cat, which occurs when the tick injects infected saliva into the cat during feeding.

-This can get a little complicated in places, in order to understand what happens, it is important to know about the life cycle of this parasite.
+This can get a little complicated in places, to understand what happens, it is essential to know about the life cycle of this parasite.

-The bobcat is the natural reservoir and intermediate host of this organism is the Lone Star Tick.
-When red blood cells infected with merozoites (erythrocytic stage) are ingested when the tick feeds, once released inside the tick stomach, they split into two forms and sexually reproduce to form a zygote.
-This is able to differentiate into an ookinete and replicate by asexual reproduction.
+- The bobcat is the natural reservoir, and the intermediate host of this organism is the Lone Star Tick.
+Red blood cells infected with merozoites (erythrocytic stage) are ingested when the tick feeds, once released inside the tick stomach, they split into two forms and sexually reproduce to form a zygote.
+This can differentiate into an ookinete and replicate by asexual reproduction.

 Symptoms of cytauxzoonosis occur between 5-15 days of infection, and may initially be nonspecific.
 They can vary depending on the organ(s) affected, early symptoms may include: